 Named after Paul C. Reinert, S.J., a former president of Saint Louis University, Reinert Hall is a hub of activity on campus.

-It houses more than 500 male and female freshman and sophomore students, plus a dining hall and chapel.
+It houses more than 500 male and female freshman and sophomore students.
 Bathrooms are private, and roommates live in groups of two upperclassmen or three freshmen.
 You’ll often find people studying or student organizations meeting in Reinert Hall’s common areas.

 About Reinert Hall